MapsPeople/docs/src/content/cms/index.md

 #### Syncing Icons to Other Solutions

-If you have multiple Solutions, you can sync Icons across multiple Solutions to make sure you can use the same Icons in all of your Solutions.
+If you have multiple Solutions, you can sync Media across multiple Solutions to make sure you can use the same Media in all of your Solutions.

-Open the Icon Manager (you can find it on a Location Detail screen when you set the Icon for that Location).
-Find the Icon you want to sync to one or more Solutions, and click the "Sync"-icon next to the filename of the Icon.
-Then you can select which other Solutions you want to sync this Icon to.
+Open the Media Library.
+Find the image you want to sync to one or more Solutions, and click the "Sync"-icon in the top-left corner.
+Then you can select which other Solutions you want to sync this image to.

-When you sync an Icon, if the Icon exists in the target Solution (i.e. an Icon with the exact same filename), you override the Icon in the target Solution.
-If the Icon does not exist in the target Solution, it is added.
+When you sync an image, if the image exists in the target Solution (i.e. an image with the exact same filename), you override the image in the target Solution.
+If the image does not exist in the target Solution, it is added.

 #### PNG Image File Support